-The Nuffield Department of Primary Care Health Sciences also provides the academic resources for the MSc and the DPhil in Evidence-Based Health Care which are administered by the university’s Department for Continuing Education.
+The Nuffield Department of Primary Care Health Sciences also provides the academic resources for the Evidence-Based Health Care suite of programmes which are administered by the University’s Department for Continuing Education.